Idlewild and Soak Zone: Palace Entertainment: 2007–2025

-Following the 2017 season, Idlewild removed its 1938 Whip attraction, which had been closed for at least the entire 2017 season due to flood damage.
-The ride's cars can be seen sitting in the overflow parking lot west of the park.
+Following the 2017 season, Idlewild removed its 1938 Whip attraction, which had been closed for the 2017 season due to flood damage.
 On November 3, 2020, Idlewild announced that it would be removing the Ferris wheel in Olde Idlewild, the Rainbow Wheel kiddie Ferris wheel in Raccoon Lagoon, and the Bubbling Springs ball pit in Jumpin' Jungle for the 2021 season.